English breakfast tea is a popular beverage around the globe. In fact, after water, tea is the most-consumed drink worldwide.

 Here’s a deeper look at some of the potential health benefits of drinking English breakfast tea:

 The black teas that form English breakfast tea contain flavonoids that contribute to a healthy heart.
 Flavonoids are a type of antioxidant generally found in fruits and vegetables.
 Regular consumption of flavonoids can reduce the risk of coronary heart disease, in addition to lowering blood pressure and cholesterol.
 All of these elements help keep a heart healthy.

 Antioxidants in English breakfast tea also help lower cholesterol.
-For instance, theaflavin and thearubigins have been found to help manage hyperlipidemia (high fat in the body, or high cholesterol) and related high fat disorders or high cholesterol.
-In particular, theaflavin and thearubigins cause glucose (sugar) decline and insulin increase, which leads to lower cholesterol.
+For instance, theaflavin and thearubigins have been found to help manage hyperlipidemia (high fat in the body, or high cholesterol) and related high-fat disorders or high cholesterol.
+In particular, theaflavin and thearubigins cause glucose (sugar) to decline and insulin to increase, which leads to lower cholesterol.

 Your gut health matters to your overall health.
 A person with good gut health also has stronger mental and physical health.
-Bacteria in your gut works hard to help your body function.
-Therefore, it’s important to feed your gut friendly foods, like tea.
+Bacteria in your gut work hard to help your body function.
+Therefore, it’s important to feed your gut-friendly foods, like tea.
 English breakfast tea contains polyphenols (an antioxidant) that promote good bacteria growth in the gut and decrease the growth of bad bacteria.

 Lower Risk of Stroke

 Scientific studies have proven that the nutrients found in black tea can reduce the risk of stroke in people who drink it regularly.